 Identifying “Who Infects Whom”

-• Ensure engineered phages hit only harmful bacteria
+- Ensure engineered phages infect only the target bacteria

 Therefore, this knowledge serves as a map guiding safe interventions in a delicate ecosystem.
 Without such clarity, changes could cause unintended consequences.